storopoli/Bayesian-Julia/README.md

-Bayesian Statistics with Julia and Turing (Under Construction!)
+Bayesian Statistics with Julia and Turing
 ================

 [![CC BY-SA